reab5555/OCEAN-Movie-Recommender/README.md

 The algorithm loads and preprocesses the dataset of movie attributes and the measured user personality traits (we use a data warehouse to store the data).
 It then computes movie recommendations based on the cosine similarity between a user's personality traits and the movies attributes like their average aggregated traits measures, gender, age, and unique keywords.

 Finally, a GUI application simulation that interacts with the dataset manage user movie preferences based on their Big Five personality traits.
 This simulation allows a user to log in with their ID to select the movies they like.
-User selections are used to update personality trait data in the dataset based on their liked movies, potentially altering the dataset for future recommendations.
+User selections are used to update personality trait and other features data in the dataset based on their liked movies, potentially altering the dataset for future recommendations.

 <img src="Diagrams/diagram1.png" width="600" alt="alt text">
 <img src="Diagrams/diagram2.png" width="600" alt="alt text">